BdR76/CSVLint/docs/readme.md

 * DateTime range - the minimum and maximum datatime value, if any datetime values found
 * Integer range - the minimum and maximum integer value, if any integer values found
 * Decimal range - the minimum and maximum decimal value, if any decimal values found
-* Unique values - the minimum and maximum decimal value, if any decimal values found
+* Unique values - list of unique values, not shown when there are more than `UniqueValuesMax` unique values found (see settings)

 See report example for one single column below: